lowJ/stm32f4-sd-st7735-dev/README.md

 Debug Prints
 - Prints done with Segger RTT.
 Requires a RTT supported debug probe

 Currently 46 FPS Video playback can be achieved, this is with a blocking FatFS read from the micro SD and DMA frame display.
-Currently the frame display takes about 20ms and read from the frame read from the micro sd take about 22-23ms, so the 46FPS number makes sense.
+Currently the frame display takes about 20ms and read from the frame read from the micro sd take about 22-23ms.
+Since we DMA the frame display, the bottle neck is the 22-23ms SDIO transfer, so the 46FPS number makes sense  eg 1000ms/~22ms.

 Things to try to improve fps
 - Larger SDIO transfer could be faster.
 Could try larger SDIO trasnfer with DMA and have a larger buffer in RAM to store multiple frames.